 Phyllis Rogers, CPA, CGMA, Chief Financial Officer

 Ms. Rogers is the Chief Financial Officer (CFO) of AFMC.
 She previously served as the CFO of Delta Dental of Arkansas for 17 years and as CFO for Forevercare.
 She earned a bachelor’s degree in accounting from the University of Arkansas, Little Rock, and gained her CPA in 1987.
 In 2017, Rogers was named Distinguished Alumni of the Year by the UA Little Rock College of Business.
 In 2013, she was honored by Arkansas Business as CFO of the Year for Large Private Companies and by the Arkansas Society of CPAs as Outstanding CPA in Business and Industry.
 Ms. Rogers serves on the board of Ronald McDonald Charities of Arkansas where she is also treasurer.
 She is a member of the UA Little Rock College of Business Advisory Council, Rotary Club 99, International Women’s Forum – Arkansas Chapter, Arkansas Executive Forum, and Arkansas Women’s Leadership Forum.

 Chad T. Rodgers, MD, FAAP - Chief Medical Officer

 Dr. Rodgers is a board-certified pediatrician and physician at Little Rock Pediatric Clinic.
 He received his medical degree from the University of Arkansas for Medical Sciences and completed his residency at Arkansas Children's Hospital, also serving as Chief Resident of Pediatrics.
 He has served as president of the Arkansas chapter of the American Academy of Pediatrics and on the board of directors of the Arkansas Medical Society.
-He is the co-founder of Reach Out and Read Arkansas and serves on its board, as well as on the board of Arkansas Advocates for Children and Families.
-Dr. Rodgers served on AFMC’s board of directors from 2011 until 2015, when he resigned his position to become AFMC’s chief medical officer.
-He is the 2015 recipient of Arkansas Children’s Hospital’s Dr. Tom Ed Townsend Award.
+Dr. Rodgers served on AFMC's board of directors from 2011 until 2015 when he resigned to become AFMC's chief medical officer.

 Susie Moore, CCEP - Chief Compliance Officer